-By default, your iPhone is set to turn the screen off after thirty seconds of inactivity.
+By default, your iPhone is set to turn the screen off after 30 seconds of inactivity.
 This is the Autolock feature in action!
 The benefit of this, is that battery life will be extended, because the screen's brightness is one of the biggest contributors to battery drainage.
 However, when the screen is turned off, you won't be able to interact with your iPhone.
-In order to gain access to your Home Screen again, you will need to turn the screen back on by holding down the Side Button for around three seconds.
+In order to gain access to your Home Screen again, you will need to turn the screen back on by pressing the Side button.
 When you do this, you will be prompted to re-enter your passcode.

-When you are learning how to use your iPhone, in conjunction with VoiceOver, having the screen turning itself off after only thirty seconds of inactivity will be very frustrating.
-Therefore, it is recommended to change the Autolock setting to a longer length of time, for example five minutes.
+When you are learning how to use your iPhone, in conjunction with VoiceOver, having the screen turning itself off after only 30 seconds of inactivity will be very frustrating.
+Therefore, it is recommended to change the Autolock setting to a longer length of time, for example 5 minutes.
 Whilst this is perfectly possible to do with VoiceOver, at this moment in time, you won't have learnt enough to do this for yourself.
-Therefore, hand your iPhone to a sighted person and ask them to do the following, then give you your iPhone back when done:
+Therefore, hand your iPhone to a sighted person and ask them to do the following:

-- 1. Press the Home button three times quickly to turn VoiceOver off. - 2.
-From the Starting Screen, activate the Settings icon.
-Upon doing this, the "Settings" screen will be displayed. - 3.
+- 1. Press the Side Button three times quickly.
+Upon doing this, VoiceOver will be turned off. - 2.
+From the Home Screen, activate the Settings icon.
+Upon doing this, the Settings screen will be displayed. - 3.
 In the Settings screen, locate and activate the "Display and Brightness" button.
-Upon doing this, the Display and Brightness screen will be displayed.
+Upon doing this, the Display and Brightness screen will be displayed. - 4.
+IN the Display and Brightness screen, locate and activate the "Autolock" button.
+Upon doing this, the Autolock screen will be displayed.

-- 4. IN the Display and Brightness screen, locate and activate the "Autolock" button.
-Upon doing this, the Autolock screen will be displayed. - 5.
-There are 7 options in the Autolock screen.
-They are 30 seconds, 1 minute, 2 minutes, three minutes, 4 minutes, 5 minutes and Never.
+- 5. There are six options in the Autolock screen.
+They are 30 seconds, 1 minute, 2 minutes, 3 minutes, 4 minutes, 5 minutes and Never.
 Ensure that the "5 minutes" option is selected. - 6.
 Activate the "Display and Brightness" Back button, situated at the upper left corner of the screen.
-Upon doing this, the Accessibility screen will be displayed. - 7.
-Now activate the "Settings" Back button, situated at the upper left corner of the screen.
-Upon doing this, the main Settings screen will be displayed. - 8.
-Press the Home Button to return to the Starting Screen.

-You can now press the Home Button three times quickly to turn VoiceOver back on.
+Upon doing this, the Settings screen will be displayed. - 7.
+With one finger, slide up from the bottom edge of the screen to about a third of the way up and then lift your finger.
+This will result in the Home Screen being displayed. - 8.
+Finally, press the Side Button three times quickly.
+Upon doing this, VoiceOver will be turned on.

-That's it, you are now all set to continue with this lesson, knowing that your screen won't turn off every thirty seconds!
-Remember, you can always turn the screen off manually should you want to, by simply pressing the Side Button once!
+That's it, you are now all set to continue with this lesson, knowing that your screen won't turn off every 30 seconds!
+Remember, you can always turn the screen off manually should you want to, by simply pressing the Side button!